adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 2. Finally attempt an unsized coercion
 3. For each type, consider `T`, `&T` and `&mut T`

 Because there is a blanket implementation of `Receiver` for `Deref`, this new algorithm is very similar to the previous `arbitrary_self_types`.
-The differences are (a) we don't allow dereferencing steps via raw pointers, (b) `Receiver` can be implemented by types that don't implement `Deref`.
+The difference is that `Receiver` can be implemented by types that don't implement `Deref`.

 ## Object safety